December 27, 2014

 Identities can be used in just about any situation.
-Some are more common than others like a logo design or stationary package.
-Then you have odd ball identities like moving billboards or environmental graphics that while are unique sometimes catch you off guard.
+Some are more common than others like a logo design or stationery package.
+Then you have oddball identities like moving billboards or environmental graphics that while are unique sometimes catch you off guard.
 Below are some basic examples of identities in use today:

 - Business Cards

 Thinking outside the box or in is a great way to make your brand and identity stand out.
 While you don’t have to reinvent the wheel, you do need to be careful with the form because most people value functions more.
 If a product or good doesn’t function, the form should be the least of the product maker’s worry.

 In any good design, a great principle to follow is Form Follows Function.
 The form of design(shape, size, height, width, etc...) should always be based around its function.
 Applying identities to furniture, apparel, or environmentally based objects is a great example of this principle.
 Using this ideal, your identities transform into an extensive collection of visuals that tie your brand together.

 Designed by Page Three Hundred

 Designed by: Albert Virgili Hill & Derrick Neleman

 Developing an Identity can be a grueling process.
 A logo, for instance, can take several tries to get right and just when you think you have something you decide to go a different route.

 Back when I was in college, I was assigned a project for my identity class to create an identity for a nonprofit organization.
 The organization I was assigned was called Farmshare.
 Even though it was just an assignment my professor when out of her way to find a real organization for my classmates and myself to use.
 Farmshare is an organization that delivers fresh local produce to the impoverished community.
 This product is the kind of product that doesn’t make it to a typical grocery shelf.
 This doesn’t mean it is blemished in any way but just the kind that didn’t pass a typical grocer’s inspection.